uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 ---
 layout: post
 title:  "Sparks of Artificial General Intelligence"
-excerpt: "Highlighting a recent publication and the current state of a GPT implementation of machine intelligence"
+excerpt: "Investigating the current state of a GPT implementation of machine intelligence"
 categories: [post]
 image: Post8/SOAGI.png
 ---
 > Nothing in life is to be feared, it is only to be understood.
-Now is the time to understand more, so that we may fear less
+Now is the time to understand more, so that we may fear less.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;— Marie Curie
 <br>